dosorio79/ai-agent-crashcourse/README.md

   The main project folder was developed step by step following the [AI Hero course](https://alexeygrigorev.com/aihero/).
   - **`project/`**
   Contains the code for ingestion, chunking, search, and the final agent, along with CLIs and system prompts.
-  The `aihero/README.md` documents progress day by day.
+  This `README.md` documents progress day by day.

   - **`course/`**
   Contains the course notebooks and personal experiments.
 This is a sandbox area for testing ideas outside of the main project pipeline.